zzz2010/5UTR_Optimizer/README.md

 doi: https://doi.org/10.1101/2020.03.24.006486

-5utrdesign
+1.Design of 5'UTR sequences
 ==========

-Design optimal 5utr to maximize the translation efficiency.
+Goal: Design optimal 5'UTRs to maximize the translation efficiency (TE).
-I use Randomforest to build a prediction model with the following features:
+Algorithm used: **Random Forest** to build a prediction model

+Features used in Random Forest model training:
 - Kmer-frequency: k=1-6
 - RNAfolding energy for first 100bp, last 30bp(15bp UTR+ 15bp CDS), whole (5UTR+15bp CDS), 5UTR only, with/without consdiering G-quadruplex
 - codon usage
 - number of start and stop condon in UTR
 - 5UTR length

-The model seems work well.
-Using 10fold cross-valiation, I got 0.71 pearson correlation in TE prediction, and 0.74 in RNA expression prediction
+The model seems to work well.
+Using 10fold cross-valiation, we obtained  0.71 pearson correlation in TE prediction, and 0.74 in RNA expression prediction

-Workflow (detail is described in `makefile` file)
+2.Workflow (detail is described in `makefile` file)
 =====================

+Goal: evolve endogenous 5'UTR sequences to obtain 5'UTRs with increased translation efficiency Algorithm used: Genetic Algorithm (GA)

+Steps performed:
 - extract DNA sequence 5'UTR+first CDS
 > make output/gencode_v17_5utr_15bpcds.fa